 Can food also have an impact on the environment?
 Well, yes!
 Whatever you choose to put in your body also has environmental repercussions.
-Meat and dairy production is another leading cause of greenhouse gas emission.
+Meat and dairy production is another leading cause of greenhouse gas emissions.
 As per the above-mentioned report, it is suggested that developed countries should reduce their meat consumption to 90 g/person/day.
-This will dramatically lower the methane and CO2 emission by animals and conserve the energy used in the most resource-intensive product- livestock.
+This will dramatically lower the methane and CO2 emission of animals and conserve the energy used in the most resource-intensive product- livestock.
 If you reduce animal protein in your diet by half, it can reduce your carbon footprint by at least 40%.

 There has been a massive boost in meat consumption over the past years.
-The meat consumption report by ABARES, income, population and ongoing economic growth is responsible for rising demand and consumption of meat.
+The meat consumption report by ABARES, income, population and ongoing economic growth is responsible for the rising demand and consumption of meat.
 This demand leads to energy usage in the refrigeration of meat for storage, transportation and preservation.

 The solution?
 Adopt a plant-based diet if you want to prevent climate change.
 This does not mean that you have to go vegan or become a vegetarian.
 But it is practical to become flexible with your diet.